andcetera/Home_Sales/README.md

 # Home_Sales

-Using SparkSQL to determine key metrics about home sales from a large AWS housed dataset
+Determining key metrics about home sales using SparkSQL, caching, and partitioning to optimize the efficiency of queries from an AWS housed dataset in the cloud

 - - -

 ## Instructions

-In this challenge, you'll use your knowledge of SparkSQL to determine key metrics about home sales data.
-Then you'll use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

-1. Rename the `Home_Sales_starter_code.ipynb` file as `Home_Sales.ipynb`.s

-2. Import the necessary PySpark SQL functions for this assignment.

-3. Read the `home_sales_revised.csv` data in the starter code into a Spark DataFrame.

-4. Create a temporary table called `home_sales`.

-5. Answer the following questions using SparkSQL:
+- Answer the following questions using SparkSQL:

   - What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.

   - What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
 Round off your answer to two decimal places.

   - What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
 Round off your answer to two decimal places.

   - What is the "view" rating for homes costing more than or equal to $350,000?
 Determine the run time for this query, and round off your answer to two decimal places.

-6. Cache your temporary table `home_sales`.

-7. Check if your temporary table is cached.

-8. Using the cached data, run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
+- Using the cached data, run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.

-9. Partition by the "date_built" field on the formatted parquet home sales data.
+- Partition by the "date_built" field on the formatted parquet home sales data.

-10. Create a temporary table for the parquet data.
+- Create a temporary table for the parquet data.

-11. Run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
+- Run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.

-12. Uncache the `home_sales` temporary table.
+- Uncache the `home_sales` temporary table.

-13. Verify that the `home_sales` temporary table is uncached using PySpark.
+- Verify that the `home_sales` temporary table is uncached using PySpark.

-14. Download your `Home_Sales.ipynb` file and upload it into your "Home_Sales" GitHub repository.
+- Download your `Home_Sales.ipynb` file and upload it into your "Home_Sales" GitHub repository.

 ## Requirements